Google Glass: Journalism

-In 2014, Voice of America Television Correspondent Carolyn Presutti and VOA Electronics Engineer Jose Vega began a web project called VOA & Google Glass, which explored the technology's potential uses in journalism.
+In 2014, Voice of America Television Correspondent Carolyn Presutti and Electronics Engineer Jose Vega began a web project called VOA & Google Glass, which explored the technology's potential uses in journalism.
 This series of news stories examined the technology's live reporting applications, including conducting interviews and covering stories from the reporter's point of view.
 On March 29, 2014, American a cappella group Pentatonix partnered with Voice of America when lead singer Scott Hoying wore Glass in the band's performance at DAR Constitution Hall in Washington, D.C., during the band's worldwide tour—the first use of Glass by a lead singer in a professional concert.

 In the fall of 2014, The University of Southern California conducted a course called Glass Journalism, which explored the device's application in journalism.

 The WWF as of mid-2014 used Google Glass and UAVs to track various animals and birds in the jungle, which may be the first use of the device by a non-profit, non-governmental organization (NGO).

 As of 2022 the product has been viewed as a failure, having been once slated as the next big thing in tech.
 While they no longer exist, the technology lives on in future products.